ahupowerdns/corona-science/corona-science.md

 Some discussion is in this [AP article on Snopes.com (!)](https://www.snopes.com/ap/2020/03/11/will-heat-stop-the-spread-of-new-virus-no-one-really-knows/).

+The inestimable Marc Lipsitch has also weighed in: [Seasonality of SARS-CoV-2: Will COVID-19 go away on its own in warmer weather?: tl;dr: probably not](https://ccdd.hsph.harvard.edu/will-covid-19-go-away-on-its-own-in-warmer-weather/).

 Testing, infectiveness
 ----------------------
 Earlier I wrote a bit on [how COVID-19 testing